Tips and inspiration

 This isn’t an exact science but studies have found that job adverts with 150 words or less receive more applications.
 That’s not to say that you shouldn’t include relevant information – just be as concise as possible, ensure the jobseeker understands the role and expectations, and focus on capturing imagination with the words you do use.

-Jobseekers spend approximately 30 seconds reviewing a job post so it’s crucial that you get to the point quickly.
+Jobseekers spend less than 1 minute reviewing a job post on average, so it’s crucial that you get to the point quickly.

-It’s also worth remembering that many jobseekers will view job adverts on their mobile devices, so shorter posts will work better.
+It’s also worth remembering that many jobseekers will view job adverts on their mobile devices, so bear this in mind.
+It’s a good idea to break down larger chunks of text using bullet pointed lists where possible.

 When is the best time to post a job?

 The best time to post a job is when more jobseekers are active on our site, so they appear at the top of a jobseekers search.
-We find that on Aviation Job Search, more jobseekers are active earlier in the week, between 2pm and 3pm.
+We find that on Aviation Job Search, more jobseekers are active earlier in the week, particularly on a Monday.

 What tone of voice should I use when writing my job advert?